 One of the biggest differences between Frida and Amrita, however, is that the latter grew up in a very gilded world.
 Frida’s family wasn’t impoverished, but they were bogged down with medical bills for her operations and had to hustle to make ends meet.
 Amrita, on the other hand, came from a very wealthy family with access to the finest tutors and latest technologies (ex. her dad’s photography hobby), and the material benefits that British colonialism provided for the upper echelons of society.

 Despite these differences, both women empathised with communist and socialist ideals, and often hoped to represent local craftspeople and blue collar workers in their own artistic legacy.

-Amrita’s been called “a communist wolf in British clothing,” and had a brief but passionate relationship with the journalist, Socialist politician, and and communist-sympathiser Thomas Malcolm Muggeridge, who later said that “the best thing that ever happened to me in my statesman days was meeting Amrita.”
+Amrita’s been called “a communist wolf in British clothing,” and had a brief but passionate relationship with the journalist and longtime communist-sympathiser Thomas Malcolm Muggeridge, who later said that “the best thing that ever happened to me in my Statesman (a paper he worked for) days was meeting Amrita.”
 She was passionate, and uncompromising in everything she did.